krissnawat/gatsbyblog/src/pages/blog/host-blazor-on-netlify.md

 index.html
 ```

- Everytime you push changes to your repository, Netlify will re-deploy them.
+ Every time you push changes to your repository, Netlify will re-deploy them.

  If you run into issues or you deploy this elsewhere, let me know in the comments below!